 For more than a century, this Japanese power tool manufacturer has been a leader in the space, and have a few of their cordless power tools in my own chest.

-If you’re thinking to yourself, “Is Makita a good brand?” before making your purchase, the answer is a simple YES!
+If you’re thinking to yourself, “Are Makita tools good?” before making your purchase, the answer is a simple YES!

 Why I Like Makita Tools

-I like Makita tools because they are easy to operate, powerful, and versatile.
+I love Makita tools because they are easy to operate, powerful, and versatile.
 I have a variety of their tools and there honestly isn’t one I don’t love.

 I also like how I can use the same lithium ion battery pack (an 18 V) with virtually all my Makita tools.